 We contribute to progress in machine learning through fundamental research.
 We see contributions to traditional conferences and publications in journals as an important part of our work, but also support efforts that go “beyond the research paper” and encourage scientific communication through different mediums.

-Our Scholars Program provides the opportunity to work alongside some of the best research and engineering expertise in the world — exploring the unknown, together.
-We have created an open, supportive environment that provides an alternative point of entry into machine learning research.
+The Scholars Program provides the opportunity to work alongside some of the best researchers and engineering expertise in the world — exploring the unknown, together.
+It will serve as an open, supportive environment that provides an alternative point of entry into NLP research.

 Our Open Science Community